Henderson, Nevada: Sports

+America First Center in the Water Street District in downtown Henderson.
+The center is the practice arena for the Henderson Silver Knights.

 The headquarters of the Las Vegas Raiders (NFL) and the Las Vegas Aces (WNBA) are located in Henderson.

 The Las Vegas Raiders, formerly the Oakland Raiders, announced their relocation to Las Vegas in 2017.
 In 2018, they announced the purchase of 55 acres in the southwest part of Henderson where the team's executive offices and practice facility were built.
 The $75 million complex was named the Intermountain Health Performance Center and opened in June 2020.

 The Las Vegas Aces' 64,000 sqft complex houses the team's practice facility, offices, training and weight rooms, hydrotherapy space, physical therapy area, locker rooms, a lecture hall, player and alumni lounges, and an on-site day care center.
 In 2023, the Aces became the first WNBA team to have a facility built exclusively for itself when their new complex opened.

 Henderson is also home to three minor league professional sports teams: the Henderson Silver Knights of the American Hockey League, the Vegas Knight Hawks of the Indoor Football League, and the Vegas Thrill of Pro Volleyball Federation.
 All three teams are headquartered and play at the 6,000-seat Lee's Family Forum, formerly the Dollar Loan Center.
 Before folding, the NBA G League Ignite spent its final two seasons headquartered at the arena.

 Henderson hosts an annual invitational rink bandy tournament.